EU agency: AstraZeneca vaccine safe, will add clot warning - WTMJ

 “People may well be more hesitant to take an AstraZeneca vaccine when immunization resumes,” he said.
 “And this is at a time when we need to stop the virus circulating to the reduce the chances of further variants emerging.”

 Jordans reported from Berlin.
-Associated Press writers Danica Kirka in London and Nicole Winfield in Rome contributed.
+Associated Press writers Lauran Neergaard in Washington; Elaine Ganley in Paris; Danica Kirka in London; and Nicole Winfield in Rome contributed.

 Follow AP’s pandemic coverage at: https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine, and https://apnews.com/UnderstandingtheOutbreak.